JanHerca/urantiapedia/output/wikijs/en/article/Berkeley_Elliott/What_is_Personality.md

 >
 > Creature personality is distinguished by two self-manifesting and characteristic phenomena of mortal reactive behavior: self-consciousness and associated free will.
 >
-> Self-consciousness consists in intellectual awareness of personality actuality; . . .  [[UB 16:8.4-6](/en/The_Urantia_Book/16#p8_4)]
+> Self-consciousness consists in intellectual awareness of personality actuality; . . .  <a id="a62_89"></a>[[UB 16:8.4-6](/en/The_Urantia_Book/16#p8_4)]

 When does personality arrive?
 We know that the Thought Adjuster now comes at the age of first moral choice. “_The Adjusters cannot invade the mortal mind until it has been duly prepared by the indwelling ministry of the adjutant mind-spirits and encircuited in the Holy Spirit.
 It requires the co-ordinate function of all seven adjutants to thus qualify the human mind for the reception of an Adjuster.
-Creature mind must exhibit the worship outreach and indicate wisdom function by exhibiting the ability to choose between the emerging values of good and evil􀀀moral choice._” [[UB 108:2.2](/en/The_Urantia_Book/108#p2_2)]
+Creature mind must exhibit the worship outreach and indicate wisdom function by exhibiting the ability to choose between the emerging values of good and evil􀀀moral choice._” <a id="a64_578"></a>[[UB 108:2.2](/en/The_Urantia_Book/108#p2_2)]

 > Only a personality can know what it is doing before it does it; only personality…can look before it leaps and can therefore learn from looking as well as from leaping.
-A non-personal animal ordinarily learns only by leaping. [[UB 16:7.3](/en/The_Urantia_Book/16#p7_3)]
+A non-personal animal ordinarily learns only by leaping. <a id="a66_227"></a>[[UB 16:7.3](/en/The_Urantia_Book/16#p7_3)]

 The seventh group of worlds encircling Salvington are the Worlds of the Archangels.
 All “_are occupied by the personality record keepers.
-This enormous corps of recorders busy themselves with keeping straight the record of each mortal of time from the moment of birth up through the universe career until such an individual either leaves Salvington for the superuniverse regime or is ‘blotted out of recorded existence’ by the mandate of the Ancients of Days._” [[UB 37:3.7](/en/The_Urantia_Book/37#p3_7)]
+This enormous corps of recorders busy themselves with keeping straight the record of each mortal of time from the moment of birth up through the universe career until such an individual either leaves Salvington for the superuniverse regime or is ‘blotted out of recorded existence’ by the mandate of the Ancients of Days._” <a id="a68_462"></a>[[UB 37:3.7](/en/The_Urantia_Book/37#p3_7)]

 What is a will creature?
 We know this has something to do with personality, but let us get some definitions.

-> When the Life Carriers operating on a new world have once succeeded in producing a being with will, with the power of moral decision and spiritual choice, then and there their work terminates. . . . [[UB 36:3.8](/en/The_Urantia_Book/36#p3_8)]
+> When the Life Carriers operating on a new world have once succeeded in producing a being with will, with the power of moral decision and spiritual choice, then and there their work terminates. . . . <a id="a72_201"></a>[[UB 36:3.8](/en/The_Urantia_Book/36#p3_8)]

 > . . .
 For ages we had been on duty, assisted only by the seven adjutant mind-spirits and the Master Physical Controllers.
-And now, will, the power of choosing to worship and to ascend, having appeared in the evolutionary creatures of the planet, we realized that our work was finished, . . . [[UB 62:7.6](/en/The_Urantia_Book/62#p7_6)]
+And now, will, the power of choosing to worship and to ascend, having appeared in the evolutionary creatures of the planet, we realized that our work was finished, . . . <a id="a74_294"></a>[[UB 62:7.6](/en/The_Urantia_Book/62#p7_6)]

-> [Andon and Fonta’s] vague feeling of being something more than mere animals was due to the possession of personality and was augmented by the indwelling presence of the Thought Adjuster. [[UB 63:1.4](/en/The_Urantia_Book/63#p1_4)]
+> [Andon and Fonta’s] vague feeling of being something more than mere animals was due to the possession of personality and was augmented by the indwelling presence of the Thought Adjuster. <a id="a76_189"></a>[[UB 63:1.4](/en/The_Urantia_Book/63#p1_4)]

-> [The level of the seventh psychic circle] is entered when human beings develop the powers of personal choice, individual decision, moral responsibility, and the capacity for the attainment of spiritual individuality. [[UB 110:6.13](/en/The_Urantia_Book/110#p6_13)]
+> [The level of the seventh psychic circle] is entered when human beings develop the powers of personal choice, individual decision, moral responsibility, and the capacity for the attainment of spiritual individuality. <a id="a78_219"></a>[[UB 110:6.13](/en/The_Urantia_Book/110#p6_13)]

-> Entrance upon the seventh [psychic] circle marks the beginning of true human personality function.[[UB 110:6.1](/en/The_Urantia_Book/110#p6_1)]
+> Entrance upon the seventh [psychic] circle marks the beginning of true human personality function.<a id="a80_100"></a>[[UB 110:6.1](/en/The_Urantia_Book/110#p6_1)]

 > The successful traversal of these [circles—from the seventh to the first,] demands the harmonious function of the entire personality, not merely of some one phase thereof.
-The growth of the parts does not equal the true maturation of the whole; the parts really grow in proportion to the expansion of the entire self—the whole self—material, intellectual, and spiritual. [[UB 110:6.3](/en/The_Urantia_Book/110#p6_3)]
+The growth of the parts does not equal the true maturation of the whole; the parts really grow in proportion to the expansion of the entire self—the whole self—material, intellectual, and spiritual. <a id="a82_373"></a>[[UB 110:6.3](/en/The_Urantia_Book/110#p6_3)]

 The words “personalize,” “personalization,” and “personification” are sometimes used in the Papers as an act of “making real.”
 Some examples are:

-> Much as the Creator Sons are personalized by the Father and the Son, so are the Magisterial Sons personalized by the Son and the Spirit. [[UB 7:6.5](/en/The_Urantia_Book/7#p6_5)]
+> Much as the Creator Sons are personalized by the Father and the Son, so are the Magisterial Sons personalized by the Son and the Spirit. <a id="a86_139"></a>[[UB 7:6.5](/en/The_Urantia_Book/7#p6_5)]

-> . . . when the forth-ninth Reflective Spirit has personalized, then a new and far-reaching reaction occurred in the Deity Absolute which imparted new personality prerogatives to the Supreme Being and culminated in the personalization of Majeston, the reflectivity chief and Paradise center of all the work of the forty-nine Reflective Spirits . . . [[UB 17:2.2](/en/The_Urantia_Book/17#p2_2)]
+> . . . when the forth-ninth Reflective Spirit has personalized, then a new and far-reaching reaction occurred in the Deity Absolute which imparted new personality prerogatives to the Supreme Being and culminated in the personalization of Majeston, the reflectivity chief and Paradise center of all the work of the forty-nine Reflective Spirits . . . <a id="a88_351"></a>[[UB 17:2.2](/en/The_Urantia_Book/17#p2_2)]

-> Our Creator Son is the personification of the 611,121st original concept of infinite identity of simultaneous origin in the Universal Father and the Eternal Son. [[UB 33.1.1](/en/The_Urantia_Book/33#p1_1)]
+> Our Creator Son is the personification of the 611,121st original concept of infinite identity of simultaneous origin in the Universal Father and the Eternal Son. <a id="a90_164"></a>[[UB 33.1.1](/en/The_Urantia_Book/33#p1_1)]

-> You mortals are persons; hence we can describe beings who are personalized, but how could an absonitized being ever be explained to you? [[UB 30:1.114](/en/The_Urantia_Book/30#p1_114)]
+> You mortals are persons; hence we can describe beings who are personalized, but how could an absonitized being ever be explained to you? <a id="a92_139"></a>[[UB 30:1.114](/en/The_Urantia_Book/30#p1_114)]

 > Jesus was the perfectly unified personality.
 “Although the average mortal of Urantia cannot hope to attain the high perfection of character which Jesus of Nazareth acquired while sojourning in the flesh, it is altogether possible for every mortal believer to develop a strong and unified personality along the perfected lines of the Jesus personality.
-The unique feature of the Master’s personality was not so much its perfection as its symmetry, its exquisite and balanced unification.” [[UB 100:7.1](/en/The_Urantia_Book/100#p7_1)]
+The unique feature of the Master’s personality was not so much its perfection as its symmetry, its exquisite and balanced unification.” <a id="a94_490"></a>[[UB 100:7.1](/en/The_Urantia_Book/100#p7_1)]

 > . . .
-Christ Michael, while truly a dual-origin being, was not a double personality. . . . [[UB 120:4.2](/en/The_Urantia_Book/120#p4_2)]
+Christ Michael, while truly a dual-origin being, was not a double personality. . . . <a id="a96_93"></a>[[UB 120:4.2](/en/The_Urantia_Book/120#p4_2)]

 _The Urantia Book_ does not stifle imagination with an over-revelation.
 It stimulates and encourages speculation and conjecture.
 So shall we?